koajs/jwt/README.md

 # koa-jwt

-Koa middleware that validates JSON Web Tokens and sets `ctx.user` if a valid token is provided.
+Koa middleware that validates JSON Web Tokens and sets `ctx.user` (by default) if a valid token is provided.

 This module lets you authenticate HTTP requests using JSON Web Tokens in your [Koa](http://koajs.com/) (node.js) applications.